rafaelfreitas/rafaelfreitas/README.md

     <br><br>
     I work as a Mobile :iphone: and Web :globe_with_meridians: developer!
     <br><br>
-    I believe in a world where Milkshakes can solve any and all problems :grin:
+    I believe in a better world for me and you. :grin:
     <br><br>
     P.S.
 I do know that HTML is not a programming language! :v:
   </samp>